GeorgeTheBrick/cocktails-node.js-backend/readme.md

 # Node.js backend for a Cocktail App, connected to Angular frontend and MongoDB database.

 Built with Node.js, express, mongoDB and mongoose.
+Hosted on Heroku.